Hao Haidong

-Hao Haidong (郝海东 (郝海東, Hǎo Hǎidōng); born 9 May 1970) is a Chinese former international footballer.
+Hao Haidong (郝海东 (郝海東, Hǎo Hǎidōng); born 9 May 1970) is a Chinese former international footballer who played as a forward.
 He holds the record for being China's top goalscorer.

 As a player he represented Bayi Football Team, Dalian Shide and Sheffield United in a career that saw him win six league titles and two Chinese FA Cup.
 Along with a Chinese Football Association Player of the Year award and three Chinese Jia-A League Top goalscorer awards.
 Since retiring he had a brief spell at management with Dalian Shide and was the General manager at Hunan Shoking before being Chairman of Tianjin Songjiang, which he left in 2012.
 Hao married former badminton champion Ye Zhaoying in summer 2019.

 Club career

 Bayi Football Team

 Hao Haidong would make a name for himself by rising through the ranks with Bayi Football Team.
 On 31 July 1994, Hao was involved in an on-the-pitch brawl with Craig Allardyce, son of former English manager Sam Allardyce, in Bayi's league match with Guangdong Winnerway.
 This resulted in Hao and Allardyce receiving a half-year ban by the Chinese Football Association and thus Hao was not allowed to play for the Chinese national team in the 1994 Asian Games.
 While his personal performances with Bayi remained impressive, the team were not genuine title contenders anymore due to the club's struggles with professionalism and a requirement that all their players remain active People's Liberation Army members.
 With a significantly improved salary and a chance to win more silverware he would transfer to reigning league champions Dalian Shide at the beginning of the 1997 league season for a club record fee of 2,200,000 yuan at the time.